wesslen/minimal-mistakes/_posts/2017-01-07-nc-state-senator-facebook-posts.md

 However, the number of FB posts are about the same over the last two years, indicating that on average Democratic state senators are more active with nearly 285 posts per active Democratic senator relative to 153 FB posts per active Republican senator.

-Further, Democratic posts tend to get more social response than Republican with, on average, more likes, comments and shares.
+Further, Democratic posts tend to get more of a social response than Republican with, on average, more likes, comments and shares.
 If you're more interested in which senators are the "leaders" on Facebook, see [Part 1 code](https://htmlpreview.github.io/?https://github.com/wesslen/NCStateSenateFacebook/blob/master/code/STM-ncsenate-facebook-part1.html).

-How have the posts changed over time?
+How have the number of posts changed over time?

 Let's look at the chart below.
 Each line represents the sum of all posts by party, the blue line is the Democratic posts and the red line is the Republican posts.